imi-ms/DicomShield/README.md

 ![](DicomShield/docs/weasis-settings3.png)

-Optionally, if you want to put images on the orthanc PACS, you can also configure it here.
-Otherwise, you can use the web interface of orthanc (http://localhost:8042) to upload some test data.
+Optionally, if you want to put images on the orthanc PACS, you can also configure it here. *Otherwise, we recommend to use the web interface of orthanc (runs by default at http://localhost:8042) to upload some test data.*

 ![](DicomShield/docs/weasis-settings4.png)

-For the receival of images, you need to set up the calling node.
+For the receival of images via C-MOVE, you need to set up the calling node.

 ![](DicomShield/docs/weasis-settings5.png)